wp-plugins/sumome/Readme.txt

 6. This is the internal dashboard you get
 7. Fully customize the look and feel of list builder
 8. Connect with all major email providers
+9. Super sexy sharing buttons to maximize your trafficking

 == Changelog ==